 And some of these natural ingredients have plenty of research studies backing their positive effects on skin care.

-The ingredients depend upon where it is made in Africa.
-One common concoction includes coconut oil, shea butter, cocoa pods, palm oil (and palm kernel oil), and the bark from plantain trees (plantains are mini bananas).
+The ingredients depend upon where in Africa it is made.
+One common formula includes coconut oil, shea butter, cocoa pods, palm oil (and palm kernel oil), and the bark from plantain trees (plantains are mini bananas).

 Some formulations also include essential oils.
 The soap may also include other ingredients that may promote more beautiful skin, including Aloe or oatmeal.

-At least one study (this one), suggests organic raw African black soap benefits include antimicrobial properties.
+At least one study (this one), suggests black soap has antibacterial properties.

-The study also says specific herbal soaps can contribute significantly to the treatment and management of skin infections caused by bacteria.
+The study also says some herbal soaps can contribute significantly to the treatment and management of skin infections caused by bacteria.

 The herbal formulations in the study, include one with cocoa pod ash solution, honey, palm kernel oil, palm bunch ash solution, and shea butter.
 (All the soaps in the study were made in Nigeria.)